Today more than ever, more people are considering long-term therapy as they realize how crucial it is to take care of their mental well-being.

 Although these lessons will be instrumental for the rest of your life, regularly working with a therapist helps you improve exponentially and learn emerging techniques to keep your mind centered.

-Still, Dr. Lynn Winsten of San Luis Obispo, CA, notes that perhaps the biggest benefit of long-term therapy is having a professional who can be your sounding board.
+Still, Dr. Lynn Winsten of Berkeley, CA, notes that perhaps the biggest benefit of long-term therapy is having a professional who can be your sounding board.
 Therapists are trained to listen, empathize, and validate your feelings.
 However, this doesn’t imply that they agree with you.

 On the contrary, their role as a sounding board is to show you that you’re important, your feelings are real, and that someone understands you.